 It also reduces the depletion of our raw materials and natural resources, and the energy savings from recycling helps reduce CO2 emissions.

-Going Green by Recycling
+Go Green by Recycling Your Scrap

 Today, in a time when many businesses simply can’t afford not to go green, recycling their scrap is a great way to get onboard.
 It’s a proven way to help our environment.
 It also produces enormous energy savings, and preserves our natural resources.